Towards Better Understanding of User Satisfaction in Open-Domain Conversational Search: Data Collection

 \subsection{Field Study}

-We hire 25 agents (44\% male and 56\% female) and 51 users (33\% male and 67\% female) to participate in the field study.
-These participants are students or staffs in a university.
+We recruit 25 agents (44\% male and 56\% female) and 51 users (33\% male and 67\% female) to participate in the field study.
+These participants are students or staff in a university.
 All participants are aged between 18 and 35 years old, except for one 53-year-old staff who acts as a user.

-We train all participants offline, including all the experimental details and privacy policy.
-All participants sign the informed agreements.
+Before the field study starts, we hold a training session for agents and users separately face-to-face.
+The training items contain the field study purposes and procedures, as well as the risks, benefits and privacy concerning the study.
+All participants sign the informed consent.

 During the training process, all participants are instructed on the Wizard-of-Oz setup as well as annotation rules, and are made familiar with the experimental platform.
-We also compile an operational guide for further reference by participants.
-For agents, we ask them to imitate the AI system when seeking information during the conversation, thus making their information seeking behaviors more generalized.
-They are expected to submit query terms in the search engine, then find, click and browse documents related to the user's question and finally extract or generate a response to the user's question based on the contents of browsed documents.
+We also compile a detailed guide for further reference by participants.
+For agents, we ask them to imitate the AI system when seeking information during the conversation.
+In addition, to perform the general information-seeking task usually progressing from submitting the query to selecting and assessing the retrieved result, the agents also need to either extract the information or generate a response based on the selected documents.

-Experiment starts on November 24th, 2021, and ends on January 8th, 2022.
-Before the large-scale field study, we recruit 10 users and agents to conduct a small-scale pivot experiment to ensure that the experimental design, platform function, training process are problem-free.
-In total, we collect 1,131 useful dialogues after removing politically sensitive, duplicative, low-quality and incomplete dialogues.
-The total cost of our experiments is about 8,000 dollars (including user intent and agent action annotations), with the average 8 dollars a dialogue.
-Complete statistics of ConvSearch dataset can be found in Sec~\ref{sec:analysis}.
+The field study lasts 45 days from November 24th, 2021, to January 8th, 2022. .
+Before the large-scale field study, we recruit 10 users and agents to conduct a small-scale pilot experiment to ensure that the experimental design, platform function and training process are problem-free.
+In total, we collect 1,131 valid dialogs after removing politically sensitive, duplicative, low-quality and incomplete dialogs.
+The total cost of the field study is about 8,000 dollars (including user intent and agent action annotation), with an average of $8$ dollars per dialog.
+Table~\ref{tab:basic statistics of convsearch dataset} shows the basic statistics of the ConvSearch dataset.
+More detailed statistics and analysis can be found on the homepage.